s-oram/malkovich-wiki/README.md

-# About Malkovich
+# Malkovich

-Malkovich is a personal wiki that runs on Windows.
-It's built to be self contained for simple installation.
+Malkovich is a personal note keeping application for Windows.

-The wiki pages are written in markdown with some syntax additions to support wiki functionality.
-All context is stored in markdown formatted text files.
+* Notes are written in Markdown and automatically converted to HTML for display.
+* Notes can link to other notes for basic wiki-like functionality.
+(Links are created with double square brackets. `[[Example]]`)
+* Malkovich is like a web application except it is installed locally and all data is kept on your machine.
+A small console application runs a server in the background.
+The Malkovich GUI is shown in your browser.
+* Malkovich is super snappy when reading and editing notes because all data is stored locally, not in the cloud.
+* Malkovich notes remain available when your internet connection fails.

 ## Motivation

-I've been using a MediaWiki instance installed on a private server for several years.
-I find the wiki format to be great for storing small bits of information in a structured manner.
-However, MediaWiki is not ideal for a personal wiki.
-Installation is complicated and requires running PHP and MySQL.
-Backup is difficult as well.
+I'd been using a MediaWiki instance installed on a private server for several years to keep personal notes.
+(I think the wiki format is ideal for certain things.)
+However MediaWiki isn't ideal for personal use.
+It's complicated to install, difficult to maintain and backup.
+I couldn't store private information because I didn't trust the overall security of my server.
+There's too many vulnabilities and I'm not a web security expert.
+I tried out a couple alternatives to MediaWiki but nothing stuck.

+Eventually I decided to create Malkovich as my needs are pretty modest and it seemed a good opurtunity to learn more about Go, HTML and Javascript.

 ## Under the Hood

 Malkovich consists of two main parts.

 1. A backend HTTP server written in Go.
-2. A single page HTML & JS application that acts as a GUI.
+2. A GUI written in HTML and Javascript that is displayed in a browser.

-Originally Malkovich was presented as a standalone Windows Application.
-Electron was being used to wrap the HTML and JS into an executable however performance was slow.
-Now Malkovich runs as a server and the browser (Chrome, Firefox etc) is used to view the Malkovich wiki.
+The original plan was to bundle it all up into a standalone application with Electron or similar.
+However once bundled performance took a big hit and there were a few other small niggles.

-## Other Notes
+## Project Status

-Malkovich is my first application built using HTML, JS and Go.
-As such the code and file organisation isn't ideal.
-The front end code in particular is something I would like to improve in future iterations.

-Where possible repetivitive development tasks have been automated with BAT and NodeJS scripts.
-The scripts were largely repurposed from other projects, hence being split between BAT and NodeJS.
-If this was more than a side project I would like to standardise on using one scripting language.
+Malkovich is a small side project.
+It's something I find useful and provides learning oppurtunities.
+There is no immediate plan to distribute it to a wider audience.

+I'm currently rewriting the frontend in Vue.js.
+Originally the frontend was developed with Riot.js.